Why Do You Need Hiking Sandals

 - Not waterproof.

-Teva designed these sandals for multisport use and included a unique encapsulated Shoc Pad system.
+Teva designed these for multisport use and included a unique encapsulated Shoc Pad system.
 These Shoc Pads help keep your feet in line while hiking on uneven surfaces, and the rubber cap protects your toes from stubbing.
-Besides shock-absorption, the Teva Omnium sandals have a fine spider-designed rubber outsole for increased traction.
+Besides shock-absorption, the Teva Omnium have a fine spider-designed rubber outsole for increased traction.

 To protect against odors, Teva manufacturers treated the Omnium with a coating of zinc-based Microban.
 The footbed is made with soft EVA foam.

 Teva offers the Omnium in sizes ranging from US Men’s 7.5 to 13, but there’s only one color option available: Turkish coffee.
-A pair of Teva Omnium sandals will add 1.65 pounds to your backpack.
+A pair of Teva Omnium will add 1.65 pounds to your backpack.

 - Unique Shoc Pad technology.